-Although many accident claims are the result of a physical injury such as a broken bone or back problems, there are other areas which fall into more challenging categories.
-One specific example of this can be seen in noise-induced hearing loss claims.
-Otherwise referred to as NHL claims, these can be particularly confusing due to the fact that fixed compensation and settlements are not as clear as those associated with more common injuries.
+Although many accident claims are the result of a physical injury such as a broken bone or back problems, there are other areas that fall into more challenging categories.
+One specific example of this can be seen in noise induced hearing loss claims.
+Otherwise referred to as NHL claims.
+These can be particularly confusing due to the fact that fixed compensation and settlements are not as clear as those associated with more common injuries.
 Let’s take a quick look at how the Association of British Insurers (ABI) plans on dealing with these issues in the future.

 According to a recent report released by the ABI (1), three unique reforms are needed in order to clarify noise-induced claims.
 These are:

 - To address disease claims as well as the normal claims portal.

 - To allow multi-defendant claims to be settled with this portal.

 - To include these claims as a recognised portion of MedCo.